nilsine/html5_editor/README.md

 HTML5 Editor
 ============

+Fork of the HTML5 Editor made by Nuno Baldaia to add an option to put the toolbar on the left.

 HTML5 Editor is a [jQuery](http://jquery.com/) plugin that transforms any `textarea` into a WYSIWYG editor.
 It is simply based on the HTML5's [`contenteditable`](http://html5demos.com/contenteditable) attribute, a tiny layer of JavaScript and CSS.
 As such, it is NOT COMPATIBLE WITH OLDER BROWSERS!!

 Usage